tomkren/pikater/docs/technical/database/Database-documentation.md

 Files are stored using PostgreSQL Large Objects (PgLOBs or simply LOBs).
 These LOBs are saves as records in the `pg_largeobject` system table of particular database.
 For each file several records of byte arrays are created, where parts of files are copied.
 We need the ID of the PgLOB - which is called OID in Postgre's nomenclature, that is abbreviation for Object ID - to retrieve or store the content of file.
 As an example I can mention entity `JPADatasetLO`, where we have one variable dedicated for OID.

-Despite the fact, that we can use annotation `@Lob` in JPA entities - which annotation usually maps variable to byte array in database record -, using it for large files is not recommended.
+Despite the fact, that we can use annotation `@Lob` in JPA entities, that usually maps variable to byte array in database record, using it for large files is not recommended.
 In the worst case, it can happen, that the whole file is copied to memory before it's stored in database.

 Classes working with PostgreSQL Large Objects can be found in package `org.pikater.shared.database.postgre.largeobject`.